-The inhabitants of this tiny Dorset village were only given days to pack their belongings and leave their homes just before Christmas in 1943.
-The village and 7,500 acres of surrounding heathland were commandeered by the War Office and the 252 inhabitants were never allowed back.
+Just before Christmas in 1943 this idyllic village near the sea and 7,500 acres of surrounding heathland were commandeered by the War Office to help train Allied troops.
+The 252 inhabitants of the tiny Dorset village were given only days to pack their belongings and leave their homes.
 As they left, the displaced families pinned a note to the Church door entreating those who came after to look after their village.

-Sadly for them, they were wrong.
-In 1948 the village and surrounding land land were compulsorily purchased and what was originally a temporary militarization of the area became permanent.
-It is still used for gunnery and other training today.
+Sadly for them, they were wrong and in 1948 the village and surrounding land were compulsorily purchased and despite campaigns, the inhabitants never returned.
+What was originally a temporary militarisation of the area became permanent and it is still used for gunnery and other training today.

-While many of the buildings have fallen into disrepair or have been damaged by shelling, the school house has been preserved as a museum.
-In addition, the MOD was required to maintain the Church as part of the agreement to seize the land, so St Mary’s is absolutely immaculate with a wonderful churchyard to match.
+While many of the buildings have fallen into disrepair or have been damaged by shelling, the schoolhouse has been preserved as a museum.
+In addition, the MOD was required to maintain the Church as part of the agreement to seize the land, so St Mary’s is absolutely immaculate and has a wonderful churchyard to match.

 The gate to Tyneham is locked each night at dusk.
 Entry is free but there is a donation box in the carpark.